SurajJadhav7/SurajJadhav/README.md

 ### My Experience-

 #### Software Development-

-:small_blue_diamond: 1+ year of experience in Web Applications Development with Node.js.
 :small_blue_diamond: Built several websites using Node.js, Express.js, MongoDB, Pexels API, MailChimp API in the backend and HTML, CSS and JavaScript in front end side of web applications.
 :small_blue_diamond: 6 months of experience in Software Development in EDI gateway team of CVS Health.
 :small_blue_diamond: Developed a scripting tool which reduces the overall transaction time by 90%.